Kununurra, Western Australia: Climate

 Like other areas in the tropics of Western Australia, Kununurra experiences a semi-arid climate (Köppen climate classification BSh) with distinct wet and dry seasons; it borders closely on the tropical savanna climate (Aw).
 The average annual rainfall is around 800 mm.

 The dry season from April to September is the most popular time to visit: heat and humidity are lower, and road and park accessibility at their best.
 In the town's 53 years of weather records, rainfall of over 5 mm has never been recorded in August, with most Augusts being completely rainless.

 The build-up season from October to December is characterised by high heat and humidity.
 The oppressive conditions of the build-up often give way to spectacular electrical storms, along with dramatic lightning displays over the rugged Kimberley landscape.
 Such storms however bring little rain, and the lightning will often start bushfires in the surrounding scrub.

 The summer monsoon period between January and March often causes accessibility issues, and the closure of many roads and national parks, due to heavy rain.
 Days are overcast and hot; heavy downpours are a frequent occurrence.

-Popular culture

-Kununurra has a Celebrity Tree Park with many trees planted by famous people including Rolf Harris, and more recently Baz Luhrmann, after the majority of the filming for his film Australia was conducted just outside Kununurra.
-The town has many local attractions, including waterfalls, gorges and ranges.
-It was voted the second best town to live in Australia for outdoor adventure by Outdoor Australia magazine in the March/April 2007 edition.